-Calluses form wherever the skin is subject to heavy pressure, such as the feet (which support the entire weight of the body) or the hands of manual laborers.
+Calluses or callus form wherever the skin is subject to heavy pressure, such as the feet (which support the entire weight of the body) or the hands of manual laborers.

 They therefore represent a defense mechanism of the skin, but they may also become irritating, particularly if the areas of hardened skin start to crack.